 Where does AppScenic fit then?

 As this article is intended for beginners, you may wonder where does AppScenic fits in this picture.
 Well, AppScenic is not your traditional ecommerce platform, you can’t use it to build a store.
-AppScenic is a dropshipping platform with over 500,000 high-quality products from top suppliers located all over the world.
+AppScenic is a dropshipping platform with over 1 million high-quality products from top suppliers located all over the world.